 In the United States of America, states are required to honor judgments of other states as decided by their courts.
 However, as noted above, in states like Massachusetts, creditors must go through a sometimes-lengthy legal process in order for judgment enforcement to be domesticated.
 Skilled attorneys have the knowledge and experience to make this happen in as little time as possible using some of the tactics listed below:

 - Immediately and thoroughly investigate the debtor to determine what assets may be located in Massachusetts

 - Prepare legal documentation to obtain ex parte attachments to seize the debtor’s financial, real estate, or other personal assets allowing banks to be served by the county’s sheriff

 - File a suit on a client’s out-of-state judgment in order to obtain a Massachusetts judgment

-Once a foreign judgment is recognized, the judgment can then be enforced in the in the recognizing jurisdiction.
+Once a foreign judgment is recognized, judgment enforcement can then occur in the in the recognizing jurisdiction.
 If the foreign judgment is a money judgment and the debtor has assets in the recognizing jurisdiction, the creditor has access to all the enforcement remedies as if the case had originated in the recognizing jurisdiction.

 Are you an out-of-state creditor with a debtor that is located in Massachusetts?
 Seek the legal services of an experienced, aggressive debt collection attorney that has the know how to effectively handle the enforcement of foreign judgments.
-Contact the office of Alan M. Cohen at (508) 620-6900 or email at email@example.com.
+Contact the office of Alan M. Cohen at 508-763-6604 or email at [email protected].